bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 For your iOS project, set up the correct code signing identity in Visual Studio: for example, if you want to upload your app to the App Store, use a Distribution identity with an App Store type provisioning profile.

 1. Enter the Workflow Editor of your app, and click the **Workflows** tab.
-2. Make sure you have the **Xamarin Archive** Step in your workflow.
+2. Make sure you have the **Xamarin Archive** Step in your Workflow.

    ![](/img/xamarin-archive.jpg)
 3. Make sure the required inputs of the Step have appropriate values.
 By default, all the inputs are [Env Vars](/getting-started/getting-started-steps/#environment-variables-as-step-inputs).
 Click on the **Env Vars** tab in the Workflow Editor to change the value of the Env Var.